AlexPullen91/True-or-False/README.md

 * User interface situated centrally in the screen leaving lots of space outside of it to be used by background effect.
 * [Particle](https://marcbruederlin.github.io/particles.js/) effect in the background to create interesting visual for the user reminiscent of DNA structures and sci-fi style interfaces.
 * Particle effect responds to user input to increase feeling of interactivity.
 Speed and size swell with correct or incorrect answers.
+* Less is more approach to avoid cluttering the UI with unnecessary features and icons.
 * Indigo dye #1a4e6e and Honolulu blue #2c6e96 combine to make a [gradient background](https://cssgradient.io/)
 * White #FFFFFF for the particle effect and font color.
 * [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono?sort=popularity&preview.text=Question+number+1+2+3+4+5+6&preview.text_type=custom&sidebar.open&selection.family=Roboto+Mono:wght@300) for font family.